Life Insurance in Germany: The Definitive Guide (2025)

 4. Income Replacement: Consider how much your family would need to maintain their current lifestyle without your income.

-A common recommendation is to provide enough coverage to support your loved ones for 3 to 5 years, giving them time to establish other income sources.
+A common recommendation is to provide enough life insurance coverage to support your loved ones for 3 to 5 years, giving them time to establish other income sources.
 Covering expenses for a more extended period is possible but will result in higher premiums.

 Estimating your ideal death benefit: